jessezimm/Environmental_Sustainability/README.md

 # Questions to Answer through Model

+We are going to implement a water quality prediction using Decision Tree Classifier Model.
+We will predicts that the water is safe to drink or not using  parameters like Ph value, conductivity, hardness, solids, chloramines, sulfate, Total Organic Carbon, trihalomethanes, turbidity, and potability.

 # Description of Source Data

 The water_potability.csv file contains water quality metrics for 3276 different water bodies.